2vg/tfa-rs/README.md

     - `list` :</br>Show the all service name from list
       - `-s, --show` :</br>Show the OTP code of service name

-    - `master "your_master_key"` :</br>set the master key. if existsany key-value and not set master key yet, tfa-rs will encrypt allkey-value
+    - `master "your_master_key"` :</br>set the master key. if exists any key-value and not set master key yet, tfa-rs will encrypt all key-value

     - `reset` :</br>delete all key-value from the list